miltoncamacho/datalad-training/docs/tutorial.rst

       :align: center

-   4. If you get an error message saying you do not have access you can email Milton.camachocamach@ucalgary.ca to request access.
+   4. If you get an error message saying you do not have access, you must email Milton.camachocamach@ucalgary.ca to request access.

    5. You will arrive to the following page: